Overview

 Frequently Asked Questions

-• What is Prescriptive vs. Predictive Analytics?
+• What is prescriptive analytics?

 Say you were planning a trip.
 Predictive analytics can predict what you may encounter along your journey (weather, traffic, engine trouble), and prescriptive analytics can, given those predictions, identify the route that best helps you achieve your goals (fastest, cheapest, safest route), given your constraints (time, budget, speed limits).